By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 Set the

-attributes in theTask
+DriverandEventTimeattributes in theTask -

 Add the proposed

-Similarly, calling free
+Similarly, calling free command will:

 -